AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi2ocs-rel-notes.md

 The PI to Data Hub Configuration Utility now displays more information while the tool is searching for referenced Data Archives.
 Previously, that area was blank until one or more Data Archives were found.

-The 1.6.1204.0 and 1.7.0.0 versions of the PI To OCS Agent will fail to register and fail to appear in the OSIsoft Cloud Service portal on new installations.
-The PI to OCS Configuration Utility will also display an agent status of "Retrieving State".
+The 1.6.1204.0 and 1.7.0.0 versions of the PI To Data Hub Agent will fail to register and fail to appear in the AVEVA Data Hub portal on new installations.
+The PI to Data Hub Configuration Utility will also display an agent status of "Retrieving State".

 The PI to Data Hub Configuration Utility could crash if a user attempted to edit a PI mapping from within the tool.
 This has been fixed.